 Whether we like it or not, injuries have been and will always be part of professional sport.
 Injury incidence can vary depending on the sport and discipline, but the risk is always there.
 Pro club’s medical staff together with S&C coaches do their best to minimize the risk, by relying on technology and the latest science-validated best practices.

-Furthermore, as we get old, sarcopenia and loss of bone mineral density become a real threat for health, and strength training is one of the best ways to fight it.
+Furthermore, as we get old, sarcopenia and loss of bone mineral density become a real threat to health, and strength training is one of the best ways to fight it.
 Several studies on flywheel training in seniors have shown improvements in muscle strength and power as well as functional mobility.

 The resistance in all Exxentric product range is user-generated.
 This means that each device adapts its resistance to each individual’s strength, making it accessible for seniors as well as injured athletes.
 Both kBox and kPulley can be creatively used in different settings exposing weaker joint angles in order to strengthen the muscle and joint, to both avoid injuries or recover from them.

-Although flywheel training has been around since the mid 1920s, for the average gym goer it might be perceived as something only professional trainers and coaches would use.
-Far from the truth, over the past years we have seen an exponential growth of fitness users adopting flywheel training and getting excellent results.
+Although flywheel training has been around since the mid-1920s, for the average gym-goer it might be perceived as something only professional trainers and coaches would use.
+Far from the truth, over the past years, we have seen an exponential growth of fitness users adopting flywheel training and getting excellent results.

 Since the resistance is user-generated, everybody can train with it as the kBox and kPulley automatically adapt to the user’s strength, even seniors can benefit from the unique features flywheel training provides.

 Flywheel training has been scientifically proven to be more effective than traditional gravity-based training in both strength and power due to its unique stimuli.
-This has encouraged users to seek creative solutions to optimize their kBox and kPulley usage, for both upper and lower body.
+This has encouraged users to seek creative solutions to optimize their kBox and kPulley usage, for both the upper and lower body.

 Do you want to be featured?
 Tag us and use our hashtag #getkBoxCreative so we don’t miss it!